Company Reg. No. 23002/059/060

 3. Is a trekking agency required for permits?

 Yes.
-Only registered agencies can apply for the RAP on your behalf.
+Only registered trekking agencies in Nepal are authorised to apply for the Restricted Area Permit (RAP) on your behalf.
+Independent permit applications are not allowed.

 4. What is the best season for the Manaslu Trek?

-The best time to trek Manaslu is during Autumn (September to November) when the skies are clear and views are spectacular, though it is the busiest season.
-Spring (March to May) is also ideal, offering lush landscapes, pleasant weather, and fewer trekkers.
+The best time to trek Manaslu is during Autumn (September to November) when the skies are clear, and the views are spectacular, though it is the busiest season.
+Spring (March to May) is also ideal, offering flourishing landscapes, pleasant weather, and fewer trekkers.

 Yes, trek insurance is strongly recommended for the Manaslu, covering emergency rescue evacuation.
 It can be purchased in Kathmandu.